WanderLanz/simplex/README.md

 - no backtracking or capture groups
 - only basic ascii (0x00-0x7F) string literal expressions
-- does not exhaust input
+- does not exhaust input, only matches the immediate beginning of the input
 - special characters include R"\\!\*+?{,}[-]", in that order of precedence (escape '\\', flags "!", quantifiers "*+?{,}", any-group "\[-\]")
 - "!" is a negation flag, i.e. "! " matches any non-space character
 - '\\' escapes the next character, e.g. "\\\*" matches a literal '*'